- Mental Health

 Therapy

 While talking to a mental health professional may be helpful, you may also be able to reduce PTSD symptoms with online therapy or other mental health services.
-Cognitive behavioral therapy (CBT) is known to be effective.
+Trauma-informed therapy including EMDR (eye movement desensitization and reprocessing) is a cornerstone of unpacking and healing PTSD.
+Cognitive behavioral therapy (CBT) is known to also be an effective form.
 You can begin online trauma therapy to make starting the process of treating PTSD easier than dealing with the process of starting in-person therapy.

 Self-help